defi-wonderland/handbook/sites/aztec/docs/stack/overview.md

 ### Read = Write (why reads nullify)

+If you were to read a note, how do we ensure you are reading the latest value?
+The simplest way is to nullify the note after every read and immediately re-create it.
+This guarantees that any time you read a note (in a constrained environment), you can be sure it is the latest value.

-For private, mutable values, you cannot prove that you are reading the current value yourself because non-membership in the nullifier tree must be checked at the head of the chain (by the sequencer).
-To tie your transaction’s validity to the value being current, the transaction:
+For private, mutable values, you cannot prove you are reading the current value yourself because non-membership in the nullifier tree must be checked at the head of the chain (by the sequencer).
+To ensure your transaction is valid with respect to the current value, the transaction:

 * Emits the nullifier for the previously active note (the sequencer proves non-membership and inserts it), and
-* Re-creates the note with the same plaintext and fresh randomness so it remains available for future reads/writes.
+* Re-creates the note with the same plaintext and fresh randomness so it remains available for future reads or writes.

-This makes reads mutating operations.
-Semantic indistinguishability from writes is a side effect, not the primary reason.
-A consequence is that shared notes become mutable: once read and re-emitted, any transactions depending on the original may be invalidated.
+This approach makes reads mutating operations.
+The main reason for this design is to ensure that the latest value is always available and consistent, not to achieve indistinguishability between reads and writes.
+As a result, shared notes become mutable: once read and re-emitted, any transactions depending on the original may be invalidated.

 ## State Categories and Merkle Tree Types